 If during the Plan year (such as in the middle of a plan year) there is a significant increase or decrease in the cost of the contributions you must make to participate in this Plan, a "significant curtailment" or "loss of coverage" under the Plan, or a significant addition or improvement in the other medical plans offered by the employer, you may be given the opportunity to add or terminate coverage for yourself, your eligible spouse or other eligible dependents during the Plan year.
-The Plan Administrator in its sole discretion, and on a uniform and consistent basis, will decide, in accordance with prevailing IRS guidance, whether to hold a special mid-year enrollment period for individuals to add or terminate coverage or loss of coverage, or due to improvements made to another medical plan option offered by the employer.
+The Plan Administrator in its sole discretion, and on a uniform and consistent basis, will decide, in accordance with prevailing IRS guidance, whether to hold a special mid-year enrollment period for individuals to add or terminate coverage under this Plan due to a significant increase or decrease in employee contributions, a significant curtailment of coverage or loss of coverage, or due to improvements made to another medical plan option offered by the employer.
 Coverage under this Plan is deemed "significantly curtailed" only if there is an overall reduction in coverage provided to participants under the Plan (for example, significantly increased deductibles or copays)